VinnyPixYT/AutoTyperRBLX/README.md

 - This software is provided **"as is"**, without warranty of any kind.
 - By using this script, **you accept full responsibility** for any consequences.
 - This project was tested in *Scary Spelling*, which currently has no macro detection.
+- This ISN'T a virus, run it through https://tria.ge or a virtual machine if you're paranoid.

 </details>